photoprism/photoprism-docs/docs/developer-guide/machine-learning/models.md

         "version": "patch14-224"
     },
     "result": {
-        "caption": "An image of [...] on a transparent background" }
+        "caption": "An image of a man in a suit smiling."
+    }
 }
 ```